S2.3.1

 | Lustre | Delocalized electrons reflect light | Mirrors, decorative finishes |

-For period 3, sodium, magnesium and aluminium show metallic structures and high electrical conductivity.
-Silicon is a semiconductor with a covalent network structure, and the later elements are poor electrical conductors because they do not contain mobile delocalized electrons in a metallic lattice.
-Periodic data like these show the gradual change from metallic to non-metallic behaviour.
+In period 3, sodium, magnesium and aluminium have metallic structures and high electrical conductivity.
+Silicon is a semiconductor with a covalent network structure, while the later elements are poor electrical conductors because they do not contain mobile delocalized electrons in a metallic lattice.
+This is a clear example of periodic data showing a gradual change from metallic to non-metallic behaviour.

 Period 3 changes from metallic to non-metallic character.